Approximation, interpolation, and lifting on the unit ball

 First we establish the essential tools that would be needed for the lifting theorem.
-For a function $f \in L^2(\Sn)$, we denote its conjugate by $\overline{f}$.
-For a subset $S$ of $L^2(\Sn)$, we write $S^{conj}$ for the collection of all conjugate functions of elements of $S$; that is,

-Because $K$-limits naturally allow boundary identification, we will, whenever needed, regard $H^2(\B^n)$ as canonically identified with $H^2(\S^n)$ without additional explanation (see Section \ref{sec: quality char} for further details), where
+In view of $K$-limits, we shall, when convenient, identify $H^2(\B^n)$ with $H^2(\Sn)$ without further explanation (cf. Section \ref{sec: quality char}), where